sproket/goldchest/getting-started.md

 Yeah, at first you have to move around kind of blindly in the town to find things. :)

+## Weapons

+There are various weapons in the game which have associated abilities (see [Abilities](#abilities)).
+The associated abilities provide bonuses to-hit chance for the player.
+Once a player has acquired all abilities associated with a Melee weapon, that weapon will be treated as though it's a 1 handed weapon even if it normally is a 2 handed weapon.

 ## Abilities